The EOLES family of models

 – Shirizadeh, B., & Quirion, P. (2022).
 Do multi-sector energy system optimization models need hourly temporal resolution?
 A case study with an investment and dispatch model applied to France.
 Applied Energy, 305, 117951.

 - EOLES_elec_H2 is a dispatch and investment optimization model of the electricity and hydrogen sectors, under carbon neutrality, based on EOLES_elec_pro with a detailed representation of hydrogen production, featuring more hydrogen production technologies.
-It has been used in a working paper:
+It has been used in:

 |Model name||Generation technologies||Storage technologies||Geographical scope||Capacities||Year||Energy demand||Code||Programming language|